ADHD Evaluations for Children in Berkeley, CA

 In San Francisco and Berkeley's competitive educational landscape, where parents navigate complex decisions between public, private, and alternative kindergarten programs, having an objective professional assessment is invaluable.
 You'll receive a detailed report within one week that identifies your child's specific strengths and any areas that would benefit from support before school starts.
 Whether the recommendation is to move forward confidently, wait another year, or focus on particular skill-building over the summer, you'll make this decision with professional guidance rather than guesswork.

-A kindergarten readiness screening at Mind Matters is a focused developmental assessment designed specifically to answer one crucial question: Is your child prepared for the academic, social, and emotional demands of kindergarten?
+A kindergarten readiness assessment at Mind Matters is a focused developmental evaluation designed specifically to answer one crucial question: Is your child prepared for the academic, social, and emotional demands of kindergarten?

 Unlike brief questionnaires or informal observations, our comprehensive screening provides an in-depth look at your child's current developmental profile across all domains that matter for school success.